NextronSystems/asgard-manual/administration/agent.rst

    Signed with a trusted timestamp on: XXXX-XX-XX XX:XX:XX +0000 ...

-If you are facing issues concerning the installation, please see this section:|br|
-:ref:`appendix/gatekeeper:Bypass Apple verification during installation of asgard2-agent`
+If you are facing issues concerning the installation, please have a look in the chapter :ref:`appendix/gatekeeper:Bypass Apple verification during installation of asgard2-agent`.

 macOS Full Disk Access
 ~~~~~~~~~~~~~~~~~~~~~~